Cramming Contextual Bandits for On-policy Statistical Evaluation: Statistical inference after cramming

-To derive the asymptotic properties of the crammed policy evaluation estimator introduced in Definition~\ref{def:crammed_estimator}, we impose two assumptions on policy learning algorithm.
-The first is the key assumption of the cram method that requires a policy learning algorithm to stabilize at a certain rate as more data are used for learning. \begin{assumption}[Stabilization condition] \spacingset{1} Define the $L_1$ distance between two consecutive learned policies at iteration $t$ of a cramming process as follows:
+To derive the asymptotic properties of the crammed policy evaluation estimator introduced above, we impose two assumptions on the policy learning algorithm.
+The first is the key assumption of the cram method that requires a bandit algorithm to stabilize at a certain rate over time. \begin{assumption}[Stability] \spacingset{1} For a given bandit algorithm and time step $t$, define the maximal average $L_1$ distance between $\hat\pi_t$ and $\hat\pi_{t-1}$ as,